 While Camelot was not chosen as the preferred candidate for the subsequent licence, it was designated as the “reserve applicant.”
 “We were taken aback by certain elements of the ruling when we heard it,” said Nigel Railton, Camelot’s chief executive.

 He criticised the Gambling Commission for failing to “give an adequate response” to the challenge to the move.
 “As a result, we are left with no alternative except to petition the court to determine what occurred,” he stated.

 By beginning in early 2021, Allwyn signalled its plan to manage the National Lottery.
-Its advisory board comprises Lord Coe, a former member of the London 2012 Olympic organising committee, and Sir Keith Mills, an entrepreneur.
+Its advisory board comprises Lord Coe, a former London 2012 Olympic organising committee member, and Sir Keith Mills, an entrepreneur.